ZidongLin-Adam/AI_Self-learning_Path/Deep_Learning_Specialization_Coursera/README.md

 ## Disclaimer

 For protecting the [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US#-5), the original codes in zip has been encrypted.
 Only the empty one is accessible.
+Other codes are written by myself.